hortonworks/data-tutorials/tutorials/cda/building-a-server-log-analysis-application/tutorial-2.md

 - add Google Public DNS for resolving domain name servers to IP addresses
 - turns off Spark's maintenance mode if it is on.

-## Approach 1: Manually Setup Development Platforms CLI
+## Approach 1: Manually Setup Development Environment

 ### Setting up HDF